opnsense/docs/source/development/examples/helloworld.rst

     The outer container is named "helloworld" and contains all fields defined in the model.

-to add a method to the
-SettingsController to fetch the data from our configuration (or provide the defaults if there is no content).

-We start by adding the model to our SettingsController, by adding this in the “use” section:

 ..
 Note::

       :code:`ApiMutableModelControllerBase` contains more shared functionality for grid like operations as well, most of